zzrough/gs-extensions-drop-down-terminal/ROADMAP.md

 - feature: [better height preference UI (github #5)](https://github.com/zzrough/gs-extensions-drop-down-terminal/issues/5)
 - feature: detect active pid and ask before exiting the shell? (or detach it?)
 - feature: use settings from gnome-terminal
-- feature: option to show the scrollbar, suggested by bhaveekdesai)
 - code: investigate argb colors not working

 v8